The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems

 ChatGPT Agent operates within its chat interface but can interact with websites directly on users' behalf.
 The system demonstrates L2-L4 autonomy, following \citet{fengLevelsAutonomyAI2025}.
 User approval is required for sensitive operations like checkout.
 The agent operates in a hosted virtual computer with actions performed in a virtual browser and sandbox terminal with limited network access.

 ChatGPT Agent is one of two systems in the Index (alongside Gemini 2.5 Computer Use) providing a dedicated agent-specific system card.
 This contrasts with most chat-based agents, which rely on base model documentation.
 OpenAI evaluates ChatGPT Agent across usage policy compliance, jailbreaks, hallucinations, fairness, CBRN risks, cyber capabilities, and autonomy using established benchmarks.
 The system is the only one implementing cryptographic signing of HTTP requests (\citet{openai_agent_allowlisting}; RFC 9421 \citep{spornyHTTPMessageSignatures2024}), addressing identity and auditability challenges that affect all browser agents, including Perplexity Comet and Opera Neon.

-Vertical integration from GPT models to deployment enables coordinated safety practices across the stack.
+\textit{A governance challenge for chat agents is that a single interface spans from passive Q\&A (L1) to autonomous web actions (L4), meaning users may not anticipate when a request triggers consequential real-world actions.
+In principle, vertical integration from model to deployment enables ChatGPT Agent to coordinate safety across this spectrum, but this approach is unavailable to the majority of chat agents that depend on third-party foundation models.}

 \end{outlinebox}